Easter Egg Cream Sandwiches

 This was added to your Recipe Box.

-Anyone who loves Amish-style whoopie pies is going to go wild over these for Easter!
-Imagine putting these yummy colorful mini Easter Egg Cream Sandwiches displayed in a basket or tray on your dessert table.
-Or maybe even bring 'em along as an awesome edible gift.
+Anyone who loves cute Easter desserts is going to go wild over these for Easter!
+These Amish-style whoopie pies are adorable, colorful, and perfectly sweet.
+Imagine displaying these yummy, colorful mini Easter Egg Cream Sandwiches in a basket or on a tray on your dessert table.
+You could even bring 'em along to an Easter dinner party as an awesome edible gift!
+These easy Easter desserts are sure to please everyone at your next Easter celebration.

 What You'll Need: